I have to admit it. I love blogging. I love everything about it. And most of all, I want all of you to love it too.

 I focused my eyes way down the road and decided that’s how far I wanted to go.
 I wrote a mission statement, defined my ideal reader, made a list of post ideas that fit my niche and set clear income goals.
 Then I wrote out my list of jobs, as an employee, that I needed to do.

-Now, almost 9 months after my epiphany, I have accumulated over 200,000 page views, grown a blogging community on Facebook and turned my blog into a money making machine.
+Now, almost 9 months after my epiphany, I have accumulated over 200,000 page views and turned my blog into a money making machine.

 How did I do it?
 I defined my why.
 I defined what I wanted.
 I defined my goals for myself and my blog, and finally, I defined the how.
 Those are the first steps.